ultralytics/ultralytics/docs/models/yolov6.md

         # Build a YOLOv6n model from scratch
         model = YOLO('yolov6n.yaml')

-        # Train the model on the COCO8 exampel dataset
+        # Train the model on the COCO8 example dataset for 100 epochs
         results = model.train(data='coco8.yaml', epochs=100, imgsz=640)
         ```